-(6) If a relative placement is in the best interest of the child, the cabinet shall:
+(6) If a relative or fictive kin placement is in the best interest of the child, the cabinet shall:

 (a) Use an absent parent search to locate a relative;

-(b) Conduct background checks on the relative consistent with a caretaker relative pursuant to 922 KAR 1:490; and
+(e) Conduct background checks on the relative or fictive kin pursuant to 922 KAR 1:490; and

-(c) Complete a home evaluation with consideration given to the relative’s:
+(f) Complete a home evaluation with consideration given to the relative’s or fictive kin’s:

 1. Willingness and ability to: